googleworkspace/google-chat-samples/python/basic-async-bot/README.md

-# Hangouts Chat basic asynchronous bot
+# Google Chat basic asynchronous bot

-This code sample creates a simple Hangouts Chat bot that responds to events and messages from a room asynchronously.
+This code sample creates a simple Google Chat bot that responds to events and messages from a room asynchronously.
 The sample is built using Python on Google App Engine, Standard Environment.